Wayne (TV series)

-Wayne is an American action comedy streaming television series created by Shawn Simmons that premiered on January 16, 2019, on YouTube Premium.
-The series stars Mark McKenna, Ciara Bravo, and Joshua J. Williams and it follows a teenage boy who sets out to retrieve his late father's stolen car with the help of a girl he has a crush on.
+Wayne is an American action comedy television series created by Shawn Simmons that premiered on January 16, 2019, on YouTube Premium.
+The series stars Mark McKenna, Ciara Bravo, and Joshua J. Williams and it follows Wayne, "a 16 year-old Dirty Harry with a heart of gold", as he sets out to retrieve his late father's stolen car with the help of Del, a girl he has a crush on.

 On August 16, 2019, the series was cancelled after one season.
-The first season was added to Amazon Prime Video on November 6, 2020.
+The show was added to Amazon Prime Video on November 6, 2020 but has since been removed, and is available officially via the Wayne YouTube channel to users with a Premium subscription.

+As of 2025, the show is available on Tubi.

 Premise

 Wayne starts in Brockton, Massachusetts in present day.
 The titular character "sets out on a dirt bike with his new crush Del to take back the 1979 Pontiac Trans Am that was stolen from his father before he died."
 The car is in Ocala, Florida.
 Wayne, Del, and a host of oddball characters go on a road trip to get it back.
 "It is Wayne and Del against the world."